CesiumGS/cesium-unreal/CONTRIBUTING.md

 - Include step-by-step instructions for us to reproduce the issue from scratch.
 - Any ideas for how to fix or workaround the issue.
 Also mention if you are willing to help fix it.
 If so, the Cesium team can often provide guidance and the issue may get fixed more quickly with your help.

-Note: it is difficult for us to debug everyone's individual projects.
-We can triage issues faster when we receive steps to reproduce the issue, starting from either the [Cesium for Unreal Samples](https://github.com/CesiumGS/cesium-unreal-samples) or from a blank project.
+**Note**: It is difficult for us to debug everyone's individual projects.
+We can triage issues faster when we receive steps to reproduce the issue from scratch—either from [Cesium for Unreal Samples](https://github.com/CesiumGS/cesium-unreal-samples) or from a blank project.
 We will only request your Unreal project and/or data as a last resort.

 # Getting Started Contributing {#getting-started-contributing}